-Seljalandsfoss Waterfall is probably the most known in the country, just 1 hour and 45 minutes' drive from Reykjavik, this majestic place is the perfect example of what Iceland can offer in terms of beauty.
+Seljalandsfoss Waterfall is probably the most known in the country.
+It just 1h45min's drive from Reykjavik.
+This majestic place is the perfect example of what Iceland can offer in terms of beauty.

-What is so good about this place is that you can walk behind the falling water, thanks to a small path that goes around, giving you a unique view of the falling water and the landscape behind.
+What is so good about this place is that you can walk behind the waterfall, thanks to a small path that goes around.
+It gives you a unique view of the falling water and the landscape behind.

 Photo: Seljalandsfoss from behind the fall